Zartaj0/Zartaj0/README.md

 - 👋 Hi, I’m @Zartaj
 - 👀 I’m interested in Backend development
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Web3
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Zartaj0/Zartaj0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.